telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 # Implement a Common Master-Detail Report Scenario

-In this step-by-step tutorial, we will improve the basic report created in the previous tutorial [Embedding the Web Report Designer in .NET 6 and Creating Your First Report]({%slug telerikreporting/getting-started/web-designer/set-up-and-create-basic-report%}) by adding a common business requirement to click a data series to show more details on a child report.
+In this step-by-step tutorial, we will improve the basic report created in the previous tutorial [Embedding the Web Report Designer in .NET 6 and Creating Your First Report]({%slug telerikreporting/getting-started/web-designer/set-up-and-create-basic-report%}) by adding a common business requirement to click a data series to show more details in a child report.

-* First, you will create a second report to display the details data.
+* First, we will create a second report to display the details data.
-* Then, you will learn how to add [SharedDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/shareddatasource-component%}) to share data source  between reports.
+* Then, we will learn how to add a [SharedDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/shareddatasource-component%}) to share data source between reports.
-* Next, you will add and configure [PieChart]({%slug telerikreporting/designing-reports/report-structure/graph/chart-types/pie-charts/overview%}) to the detailed report.
+* Next, we will add and configure a [PieChart]({%slug telerikreporting/designing-reports/report-structure/graph/chart-types/pie-charts/overview%}) to the detailed report.
-* Finally, you will learn how to add a [Drillthrough/Navigate To Report Action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/drillthrough-report-action%}) to the master report Column Chart.
+* Finally, we will learn how to add a [Drillthrough/Navigate To Report Action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/drillthrough-report-action%}) to the master report Column Chart.
-* At the end you will have a master report able to navigate to a child report with detailed data for the selected Product Category.
+* At the end, we will have a master report able to navigate to a child report with detailed data for the selected **Product Category**.

 ## Creating a Child Report